Q: What is The Business Minor Summer Institute (BSMI)?

 Q: Do I receive grades in the courses I take?
-Are they calculated into my cumulative GPA?
+Does the University calculate my BSMI grades into my cumulative GPA?

-Q: Will there be homework or outside reading?
+Q: Will the courses require homework or outside reading?

-Q: How will the Business Minor Summer Institute strengthen my resume?
+Q: How will completing the Business Minor Summer Institute strengthen my resume?

-A: Participants will be better able to present themselves to employers as well-rounded, experienced candidates ready to and able to contribute to a company.
+A: Participants who complete the Business Minor Summer Institute program will be able to present themselves to employers as well-rounded, experienced candidates who have fundamental business skills necessary to contribute to a company or business enterprise.

-Q: I am majoring in X, should I enroll in this program?
+Q: I am majoring in a degree program outside of the School of Business; should I enroll in this program?

 Q: Am I able to take additional courses outside of the minor program?

 A: Yes.
 However, the Business School strongly discourages students in the BMSI from taking additional courses outside of the program: The program is intense and demanding and leaves students with little or no time for additional work.

 Q: Where will I live while attending the program?